 Achilles Tendon Surgery

 Tendons are rope-like structures that connect your muscles to your bones.
 When your muscle contracts, it pulls on the tendon, which in turn moves the joint.
 Your Achilles tendon is the strongest and largest tendon in your body allowing your body to perform incredible things like sprinting and jumping.

-All symptoms, potential procedural/surgical considerations should always be discussed with your podiatrist after a thorough consultation and examination for an accurate diagnosis and treatment plan.
+All symptoms, potential procedural/surgical considerations for your achilles tendon should always be discussed with your podiatrist after a thorough consultation and examination for an accurate diagnosis and achilles tendonitis treatment plan.

 There are two types of Achilles tendinitis you can suffer from.
 Your foot doctor in New York can diagnose your Achilles tendon issue with an examination and some confirming tests.
 The two issues you can have with your Achilles tendon:

 - Insertional Achilles Tendinitis – occurs near the back of your heel where the tendon attaches.
 It may be accompanied by additional bone growth referred to as either a bone spur or heel pain.
 Frequently this damage at the tendon attachment occurs in people who aren’t active.

 - NonInsertional, Achilles Tendinitis – Occurs just above ones heel along the length of the Achilles tendon.
 This is the most common form and is primarily seen in athletes and active adults.
 Your foot doctor in New York can evaluate and diagnose the cause of this pain and treat it from its root.
 With this type of tendinitis, swelling and inflammation will often be observed by your podiatric doctor during the early stages of this condition.
 Your podiatric doctor will spend time to create a patient specific achilles tendonitis treatment plan for your tendinitis.
 In rare cases achilles heel surgery might be required.

 Seek Medical Attention